 Phil Steele on NC State RT "@CollegeGameDay: They made my most improved list and look like a 7-9 win team this year."— Jared Shanker (@JShankerESPN) July 8, 2014

-It's not August yet, so I reach the level of excitement necessary to genuinely believe NC State could be a 7-9 win team in 2014, but I'm filing this away for later.
+It's not August yet, so I can't reach the level of excitement necessary to genuinely believe NC State could be a 7-9 win team in 2014, but I'm filing this away for later.
 I'll get there.
 In the meantime, I'll stick with assuming +2.
 Plus-two sounds good.
 Might be a couple more conference wins, might be an extra win both in and out of league play.
 Either way, sounds like a good bet to me.